Mark808Johnson/Wordle-game/README.md

 Created using Python 3.8.2

-Application runs in the console of your IDE (ie. PyCharm, VSC, etc).
+Application runs in the console of PyCharm.